 Manufactured Home appraisals have certain requirements over and above the

 appraisals for Modular or Site Built homes.
-In current market conditions where
+In these

 cases, if there are not enough comparable sales of manufactured homes that meet

 the appraisal guidelines, it may be necessary to consider building a modular